iSriBalaji/iSriBalaji/README.md

 ### ML Engineer Intern at Fellowship.AI

 ### Master's Student • University at Buffalo • Data Science
-- Currently pursuing Master's in Data Science at University at Buffalo, The State University of New York
+- Pursuing Master's in Data Science at University at Buffalo, The State University of New York
 - Winner of Code to give Hackathon conducted by Morgan Stanley - <a href="https://atlanta-mission.herokuapp.com/">Atlanta Mission</a>
-- Built a social engagement platform that performs Sentiment Analytics on each post for a NGO (Atlanta Mission)
+- Built a social engagement platform that performs Sentiment Analytics on each post for a NGO
-- Interested in Statistical Data Mining and Data Analysis
-- Google Cloud Certified Professional Data Engineer
-- Worked as a Data Engineer at TCS for a year.
+- Worked as a Data Engineer at TCS for a year in Vodafone Nucleus Project
-- Fun fact: I love to develop mobile apps, web and desktop applications.
-Also I like to play Counter-Strike global offensive
+- Fun fact: I love to build mobile apps, web and desktop applications with machine learning capabilities
 - I learnt to skate within a few days during my Fall Semester.
-Will share some of the pics on [Twitter]
+Will share some of the pics on [Twitter] Also I like to play CS GO
 - I love reading blogs related to Machine Learning and AI.
-I respect and follow people who contributed to ML & Deeplearning research such as Yann LeCun, Geoffrey Hinton, Andrew NG.
+I respect and follow people who contributed to ML & Deeplearning research such as Yann LeCun, Geoffrey Hinton, Andrew NG, Andrej Karpathy
+- I am a part of Buffalo startup community where I volunteer to organize events, network with founders, entrepreneurs, participate in compettitions and learn new skills from them
 <!-- <a href="https://twitter.com/isribalaji">Twitter</a> -->

+### Cloud Certifications
+* Certified AWS Cloud Practioner
+* Certified Google Cloud Professional Data Engineer

 ### Connect with me: I'm active on Twitter and Linkedin